gtema/slides/stackmon/stackmon.rst

 What we wanted is:

-  - Monitoring cloud from end user perspective
+  - Monitor cloud from end user perspective
   - different metric physics (latencies, rates, occurences)
-  - Events vs metrics
+  - Events vs metrics (logs)
   - easy extensibility and readability and clarity
   - status page with SLA calculation (convert raw metrics into service status)
   - **not invent another another monitoring system**